The Miracle of Morgan's Creek: Home media

-Release
+Paramount Home Entertainment released the film on DVD and VHS on September 6, 2005.

-Although shot in 1942 and early 1943, The Miracle of Morgan's Creek was withheld from distribution until early 1944, because Paramount had a backlog of unreleased films, including Sturges' The Great Moment (1944).
-In September 1942, Paramount sold a number of films, such as I Married a Witch, to United Artists, which needed to keep its distribution pipeline filled, but Paramount held on to The Miracle of Morgan's Creek because it was directed by Sturges, waiting for an opportunity to release it.
+Reception

 Box office

 The film premiered at New York's Paramount Theatre on January 19, 1944.
 To promote the film, Paramount aired a 20-minute preview on the some 400 television sets then in use in New York City on March 21, 1944, with stills from the film, narration by Eddie Bracken and an interview with Diana Lynn.
 Paramount asked reviewers not to reveal the ending to avoid spoiling it for those who had not yet seen the film.
 It is believed that Sturges also withheld the ending from the Hays Office.

 Although the Hays Office received many letters of protest because of its subject matter, the film was Paramount's highest-grossing film of 1944, taking in $9 million in box-office receipts while playing to standing-room-only audiences in some theaters.

-The Miracle of Morgan's Creek is one of the few Paramount sound films produced before 1950 that still belong to Paramount Pictures and not EMKA, Ltd./NBCUniversal, along with Bride of Vengeance, My Friend Irma, Rope of Sand, Sorry, Wrong Number, and The Buccaneer.
+The Miracle of Morgan's Creek is one of the few Paramount sound films produced before 1950 that still belong to Paramount Pictures and not EMKA, Ltd./NBCUniversal, along with Bride of Vengeance, My Friend Irma, Rope of Sand, Sorry, Wrong Number, and The Buccaneer, among others.